Unifying Quantum and Classical Dynamics: Heisenberg picture

 \section{Heisenberg picture}

-To start with the simplest case, we consider a particle of mass $m$, moving in one dimension, in a potential $V$.
-The Hamiltonian, which is the operator for energy, is then given by
+To start with a simple case, we consider a particle of mass $m$, moving in {three dimensions}, in a potential $V(\vect{x})$. {Throughout this paper, boldface quantities represent operators, ordinary symbols represent scalars, arrows indicate vectors, and boldface symbols with arrows represent vector operators.} The Hamiltonian, which is the operator for energy, is then given by

-$\obs{x},\obs{p}$ being the operators for the position of momentum of the particle, respectively.
-The Heisenberg equation of motion for position can be written as
+{where $\vect{\obs{x}},\vect{\obs{p}}$ are the position and momentum vector operators}, respectively.
+The Heisenberg equation of motion for the $i^{th}$ component of position can be written as